top of page

 The Genius might assume the role of plate or cup bearer to a God or, in art, a wealthy patron.
 As culture expands so does the identity and function of the Genius.
 Pairings can be for symbolic, ritual or aesthetic purposes.

 To the Romans, Genius exists in the life spirit or essence of a person.
-It can also be a separate guardian spirit or God/dess, as the Goddess Juno is Genius to all women, and Jupiter to all men.
-Besides gender Genii, households and individuals may have their own Genius or two.
+It can also be a separate guardian spirit or deity as the Goddess Juno is Genius to all women, and Jupiter to all men.
+Besides gender Genii, households and individuals may have a personal Genius.

 The Genius comes to be seen as a type of guardian angel.
 It often has wings, at first related to the Eagle, as seen in the Griffin; then more ethereal as the earthly monster influence falls away.